Kernel Methods in the Deep Ritz framework: Theory and practice: Numerical experiments

 Moreover, we consider~$n\in\{1,2,4,6,8,10,12,14,16,18,20\}$ centers per dimension in the interior of the domain~$\Omega$ and add~$4n+4$ points on the boundary.
 The centers are placed on a uniform mesh which results in a mesh norm that scales like~$h\sim 1/(n+1)$ for~$n\in\N$ inner centers per dimension.

-\Cref{fig:errors-higher-regularity} depicts the errors of the deep Ritz method using Matérn kernels of different smoothness in the~$L^2$-norm and the~$H^1$-norm.
+\Cref{fig:errors-higher-regularity} depicts the errors of the deep Ritz method using Mat\'{e}rn kernels of different smoothness in the~$L^2$-norm and the~$H^1$-norm.
 In addition, we also present the interpolation errors when considering the same set of centers as for the corresponding deep Ritz method and interpolating the true solution of~\eqref{equ:diffusion-problem-strong-form-deep-Ritz} in these centers.
-For the interpolation error curves we further show an estimate of the convergence order using a linear regression of the data points.
+For the interpolation error curves we further show an estimate of the convergence order using a linear regression of the data points in the asymptotic regime.